-Preliminaries - 7.3 combined 3 passes Finals - 4.8 combined 2 passes AGE GROUPS.
+\\\\\ AGE GROUPS.
 Boys and Girls will not compete against each other.
 There shall be separate divisions for each.

 All the General Rules of Double-Mini Trampoline and Advanced Rules of Double-Mini apply to Elite Double-Mini.
-The One Skill repeat rule does not apply to the Elite Level for finals.
 ELITE LEVEL ATHLETES MAY NOT COMPETE IN ADVANCED LEVEL.